WCRO: History

-WCRO has the distinction of retaining the same callsign since first going on the air in September 1947, and that it has never had a sister FM station co-located with it.
+WCRO has the distinction of retaining the same call sign since first going on the air in September 1947, and that it has never had a sister FM station co-located with it.
 The application was first filed on July 29, 1946, with a construction permit granted on December 11, 1946.

 WCRO's first owner was Century Broadcasting Corporation, headed by John Keel.
 John Hanssen served as the station's first general manager.
-The station operated then with a power of 250 watts, and was an affiliate of the ABC radio network.
+The station operated then with a power of 250 watts, and was an affiliate of the ABC Radio Network.
 Studios were located at 317 Main Street in downtown Johnstown but were moved in 1952 to the Fort Stanwix Hotel at 332 Main Street.
 In 1961, the station was granted permission to raise its daytime power output from 250 watts to 1,000 watts, three years after initially applying for a frequency change from 1230 to 850 kHz.
 The latter frequency would later be adopted by WJAC (now WKGE).

 The station moved in 1966 from the Ft.
 Stanwix Hotel to the second floor of the Carnegie Building at the corner of Main and Clinton Streets in Johnstown.
 Eleven years later, Century Broadcasting Corporation changed the name of the licensee to Century Broadcasting of Pennsylvania.

 In March 1984, Century Broadcasting, after more than 37 years of ownership, sold WCRO to Hamilton Communications, a company headed by Robert Hamilton.
-Doris Lichtenfels took over as general manager after Sandy D. Neri left to join WJAC & WJAC-FM, the latter being newly rechristened as WKYE "Key 95", in September 1983.
+Doris Lichtenfels took over as general manager after Sandy D. Neri left to join WJAC and WJAC-FM, the latter being newly rechristened as WKYE "Key 95", in September 1983.
 Studios were then moved to 407 Main Street.

 By this time, WCRO had gone into a decline, largely because of the collapse of Johnstown's lucrative coal and steel industries, resulting in a domino effect to the local retail economy.
 Hamilton Communications responded by selling WCRO to Tschudy Communications in August 1989.

-Shortly after Tschudy's takeover, WCRO's full-time airstaff was laid off and replaced with ABC/SMN's "Starstation" adult contemporary format (known today as "Hits and Favorites") also used by neighboring stations WCCS and WOKW.
+Shortly after Tschudy's takeover, WCRO's full-time airstaff was laid off and replaced with Satellite Music Network's "Starstation" adult contemporary format (known today as "Hits and Favorites") also used by neighboring stations WCCS and WOKW.
 Though the reduced operating costs did help the station's fortunes somewhat, a sale from then-owner Tschudy Communications was inevitable to keep the station from falling into bankruptcy.

 WCRO was sold in February 1991 from Tschudy Communications to J. Richard Lee, who formed the Eagle Radio Network, making WCRO its flagship station.
 Lee had purchased two other AM stations north of Johnstown that had recently gone dark and their studios vacated and assets liquidated through bankruptcy proceedings.
 Because those stations, WNCC and WRDD, no longer had separate studio buildings or facilities of their own other than their tower sites, they became repeaters for WCRO.
 WCRO and Eagle Radio Network operations then moved to 616 Main Street.